morganstanley/testplan/doc/en/assertions.rst

 to find another one later on.

-If some assertions rely on the result of previous ones and does not make sense to be executed if the previous failed, their boolean return values can be used like this example:
+If some assertions rely on the result of previous ones and does not make sense to be executed if the previous failed, the ``passed`` attribute of the returned assertion entry can be used like this example:

     .. code-block:: python

       @testcase
       def sample_testcase(self, env, result):
           item = get_item()
-          passed = result.true(isinstance(item, dict), description='Check if dict')
+          entry = result.true(isinstance(item, dict), description='Check if dict')
-          if passed is True:
+          if entry.passed is True:
               result.contain('key', item.keys(), description='.keys() used')

 If the test should be stopped on an assertion failure, an exception can be raised